Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 Skills

-• strong communication skills - for liaising with a range of clients, professionals and workers on site
+• strong communication skills for liaising with a range of clients, professionals and workers on site, calmly and effectively managing any conflicts and disputes that may arise

-• resilience and problem-solving skills - in order to overcome unexpected challenges during the construction process
+• resilience and problem-solving skills to overcome unexpected challenges during the construction process

 • an ability to make decisions under pressure, so that the project can progress